Visit the Farm

 Farm Address: 6289 River Road, Hanover, VA 23069

-From Richmond/295: Take Rt 301 N approximately 10 miles to the intersection with River Rd (Rt 605).
-(River Rd. comes in from the right to form a “T” just north of Signal Hill Cemetery and south of Courthouse Park.
+Head north on Rt 301 (Chamberlayne Ave.) approximately 10 miles to the intersection with River Rd.
+(Rt 605), which comes in from the right to form a “T.” This intersection is just north of Signal Hill Cemetery and south of Courthouse Park.

 We hope to see you at the farm!